 FAQ’s: Grass Seed and Fertiliser Spreaders

-Q: Do you really need a grass seed spreader?
+Q: Do you really need a grass seed and fertiliser spreader?

-Q: Can you put soil in a fertilizer spreader?
+Q: Can you put soil in a fertiliser spreader?

-No, they are designed just to apply seed and fertiliser.
-Soil will clog it up and damage it.
+A: No, fertiliser spreaders are designed specifically for seed and fertiliser.
+Soil will clog and damage the spreader.

 Q: What type of spreader is best for grass seed?

-There is no type that is better, it just depends on the size of your area.
-Broadcast spreaders are better for larger areas, drop spreaders are better for smaller areas or where accuracy is important (i.e. avoiding flower beds, patios etc).
+A: The best type of spreader depends on the size of your area.
+Broadcast spreaders are ideal for larger areas.
+Drop spreaders are better for smaller spaces or where precision is needed, such as near flower beds or patios.

 Q: How do you use a broadcast spreader for grass seed?